fa-sharp/peek-for-ynab/readme.md

 pnpm build
 ```

-The Astro backend and website will be built as an Express-compatible middleware to the `web/dist/` folder.
+The Astro website will be built into a static site in the `web/dist/` folder.
 You can then run the Fastify server via:

 ```bash
 pnpm start